miguelperezcolom/mateu/README.md

 Hi.
 I am currently refactoring Mateu MDD.

-I hope Mateu MDD will be ready by next week.
+I hope Mateu MDD will be ready by next week ;)

 ## The user manual